objectbox/objectbox-sync-examples/tasks/README.md

 Follow the instructions to start the server:

 - [server-docker](./server-docker/): uses the ObjectBox Sync Server Docker image
+- [server-mongo-compose](./server-mongo-compose/): uses the ObjectBox Sync server and a connected MongoDB instance with Docker Compose

 ## Sync Client Examples